Business Innovation Activity in Northern Ireland - NI statistics from the UK Innovation Survey (2019)

-The most recent report presents results from the Northern Ireland element of the UK Innovation Survey (UKIS) 2017.
-This is the tenth such survey, and covers the three-year period from 2014 to 2016.
+The most recent report presents results from the Northern Ireland element of the UK Innovation Survey (UKIS) 2019.
+This is the eleventh such survey, and covers the three-year period from 2016 to 2018.

 Northern Ireland Innovation Survey 2006